Best FPS and RTS Gaming Mouse 2017

 Razer DeathAdder Chroma

-The Razer DeathAdder is the obvious choice here when it comes to palm style grips.
-The 2013 version and onward of this mouse comes with what's labeled a 4G sensor vs. the 3.5G sensor on the previous version.
+The Razer DeathAdder Chroma is the obvious choice here when it comes to palm style grips.
+Modern versions of this mouse come with what's labeled a 4G sensor vs. the 3.5G sensor on the previous version.
 For those who want to get technical, the DeathAdder uses the Avago S3988 sensor which I consider to be a nearly flawless option.

 This gives it a bit more accuracy, but not a ton of added value vs. older styles.
-Perhaps what I like best about the DeathAdder overall are the rubber side grips which are much better than the smooth plastic ones which often caused me to misclick.
+What I like most about the DeathAdder has everything to do with the shape and weight of it and not the LEDs and fancy cables.

 SteelSeries Rival 300